dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 - **Print from virtual browser** - Allow PDF, XPS, local, and/or network printers to print content from the virtual browser.
 - **Collect logs** - Collect logs for events that occur within an Application Guard browsing session.
 - **Retain user-generated browser data** - Allow user data (such as passwords, favorites, and cookies) that is created during an Application Guard virtual browsing session to be saved.
-- **Graphics acceleration** - Load graphics-intensive websites faster when working within the Application Guard virtual browsing session by enabling access to a virtual graphics processing unit..
+- **Graphics acceleration** - Load graphics-intensive websites faster when working within the Application Guard virtual browsing session by enabling access to a virtual graphics processing unit.

 ## Windows Defender Firewall